aditya-karampudi/yolov2-detection/README.md

 # Yolov2 for custom object detection

-This repo consists of steps needed for installing YOLOV2 on linux/windows and training for custom object detection.
+This repo consists installation guidance for YOLOV2 on linux/windows and training for custom object detection.

 ## Installing Yolo in Linux
 The procedure for executing darknet in linux and windows is almost identical except the installation.